telerik/document-processing-docs/libraries/radpdfprocessing/features/search.md

 * **Find(string text, TextSearchOptions options):** Finds the first occurrence of the specified string starting from the beginning of the document.
 Optionally you can specify a start position or a specific range.
 * **FindPrevious(string text, TextSearchOptions options):** Finds the previous occurrence of the specified text.
 Optionally you can specify a start position or a specific range.
-* **FindNext(string text, TextSearchOptions options):** Finds the next occurrence of the specified text.
-Optionally you can specify a start position or a specific range.
 * **FindAll(string text, TextSearchOptions options):** Finds all occurrences of the specified text.
 Optionally you can specify a start position or a specific range.

 ### SearchResult class